bestrocker/beesound/README.md

 # README #

 This is our application program for the OOP project.

-Members are Carlo Alberto Scola, Tiziano de Cristofaro and Gianluca Cincinelli.
+OOP15-BeeSound:

+Contributors:
+-Scola Carlo Alberto
+-De Cristofaro Tiziano
+-Cincinelli Gianluca